 For my personal tastes, I like my Manhattan to be a little more relaxed and not so uppity.
 I drink Manhattans as an aperitif, so I want some bitterness, but not necessarily overpowering.
 I also like some sweetness to balance out the bitter.
 Other preferences: if you use a potent vermouth, use a lighter whisky, if you use a strong whisky, ease up on the bitterness.

 Other than my modified Manhattan from 2007, here’s another version that works for me:

 3 dashes Abbott’s Bitters

-For me it’s about keeping the balance.
-Combining the most potent ingredients available and calling it the best doesn't work.
-That's like someone drinking Wray & Nephew Overproof straight and then goes around criticizing all 80 proof rums as weak and flaccid.
+For me, it’s about keeping the balance.
+Combining the most potent ingredients available and calling it the best doesn’t work.
+That’s like someone drinking Wray and Nephew Overproof straight and then goes around criticising all 80 proof rums as weak and flaccid.
 Balance, not potency, is the key.
-I want my Manhattan to make me smile when it hits my lips, I’m not worried about its pedigree.
+I want my Manhattan to make me smile when it hits my lips; I’m not worried about its pedigree.